 About Napa River View Walk-in

 Our 16 foot Old Tennis Court yurt camp is situated on the old tennis court near where you park.
 It can be reserved along with our 12 foot Garden History yurt a 1/4 mile up the trail through our separate listings.
+And this winter we introduce our gypsy wagon tiny house at the trailhead for your "steep assent" to the Napa River View Walk-ins.
 Our policy for our Preserve is to “do no harm before you do good”, making a valiant effort to leave the precious place as we found it; we’ve pruned the native oaks and cultural landscape trees a bit and cleared the weeds, but we think we’ve left plenty of wildness to reconnect you with nature and nurture your soul and there’s ample history to spark your imagination.
-Your enthusiastic stays in our yurts and tent camp spots, help us protect and share our park with you. /p>
+Your enthusiastic stays in our yurts and tent camp spots, help us protect and share our park with you.

 - Listing type: Private